acsor/Non-Gravitar/README.md

 ```

 ## Testing
-This project possesses a reasonable unit-testing suite, written according to
+This project offers a reasonable unit-testing suite, written according to
 [Catch2](https://github.com/catchorg/Catch2).
 In order to run it, simply
 substitute commands `(1)` and `(2)` above with